MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

 ### Deploy server infrastructure

-- From the `Azure Arc servers-jumpstart/aws/scaled-deployment/ansible/terraform` directory, run `terraform apply --auto-approve` and wait for the plan to finish.
+- From the `azure-arc-servers-jumpstart/aws/scaled-deployment/ansible/terraform` directory, run `terraform apply --auto-approve` and wait for the plan to finish.
 Upon successful completion, you will have four Windows Server 2019 servers, four Ubuntu servers, and one CentOS 7 Ansible control server.

 - Open the AWS console and verify that you can see the created servers.